quinguyen-dev/quinguyen-dev/README.md

-# OH 😱 ... a visitor I see! 💃🕺
+# Hello!
-I'm a Software Engineer @ Nirrin located in Billerica, MA.
+I'm a Full-Stack Software Engineer at Nirrin located in Billerica, MA.

 <details>
 <summary>